-The dye travels randomly thru maze by diffusion (the molecules move around randomly, ricocheting off the things they run into with the NET RESULT that they move from areas of high concentration to areas of low concentration).
-And when it finds protein treasure, it latches on.
+The dye travels randomly through the gel maze by diffusion (the molecules move around randomly, ricocheting off the things they run into with the NET RESULT that they move from areas of high concentration to areas of low concentration).
+When it finds protein treasure, it latches on.
 And since the dye’s blue it tells us where the protein is.

 But it’s really hard to find treasure that’s trying to escape!
 So we need to get the treasure to stay put – the FIXATION step uses an alcohol and/or acid to make the protein to precipitate (clump up) so it gets stuck in place so our treasure-hunting dye can find it.
 We also have to watch out for overly-eager treasure hunters that latch onto “fool’s gold” (stain the gel itself) causing high background.
-This leads to an overall treasure-hunting scheme of
+This leads to an overall treasure-hunting scheme of:

-GEL ELECTROPHORESIS – separate proteins by size by unfolding them, coating them in negatively-charged detergent (SDS) & using that negative charge to motivate them to travel through a polyacrylamide gel mesh towards a positive charge.
+- GEL ELECTROPHORESIS – separate proteins by size by unfolding them, coating them in negatively-charged detergent (SDS) & using that negative charge to motivate them to travel through a polyacrylamide gel mesh towards a positive charge.
 The bigger (longer) proteins get tangled up more, so they travel slower and have progressed less (so higher up on gel) when you turn off the power.
-More here: http://bit.ly/2GZc3tG
+More here: http://bit.ly/sdspageruler

-WASH – remove free SDS, etc.
+- WASH – remove free SDS, etc.

-STAIN – send in the treasure hunters – stick the gel in a bath of dye – the dye enters, latches onto the protein and gets stuck too (this step’s often combined w/the fixing step)
+- STAIN – send in the treasure hunters – stick the gel in a bath of dye – the dye enters, latches onto the protein and gets stuck too (this step’s often combined w/the fixing step)

-There are lots of different formulations including “Classic Coomassie” which has really eager treasure-hunters that can find tiny amounts of treasure but are also fool’s-gold-happy – it’s super sensitive and eventually gives you nice crisp bands, but takes a lot of destaining to reveal them.
+As I alluded to, there are lots of different formulations including “Classic Coomassie” which has really eager treasure-hunters that can find tiny amounts of treasure but are also fool’s-gold-happy – it’s super sensitive and eventually gives you nice crisp bands, but takes a lot of destaining to reveal them.
 Alternative “Colloidal Coomassie” recipes are becoming more and more common because they’re faster & more eco-friendly – these forms keep groups of treasure-hunters hanging out outside the gel and gradually send them in until all the treasure’s found and bound.

 Let’s take a closer look at our treasure hunter, Coomassie Brilliant Blue (CBB).
 Most scientific reagents have boring (though descriptive) names, so you might wonder how Coomassie Brilliant Blue (CBB) got its name.
 If you’re kinda nerdy, you might look it up.
 And if you’re even nerdier like I am, (embrace it!) you might then tell other people about it!